Morgan Kibby

-Morgan Grace Kibby (born May 3, 1984) is an American singer, songwriter, record producer, and composer based in Los Angeles, California.
+Morgan Grace Kibby (born May 3, 1984) is an American singer, songwriter, record producer, composer, and former actress based in Los Angeles, California.
 She is best known as a member and collaborator of the French electronic group M83 between 2008 and 2015.
 Prior to joining M83, she was the frontwoman of the Romanovs, releasing one studio album in 2005.
 In 2014, Kibby began recording and releasing material under the moniker White Sea.

 Following her departure from M83, Kibby began collaborating with Panic! at the Disco in a songwriting and session capacity, contributing to the albums Death of a Bachelor (2016), Pray for the Wicked (2018) and Viva Las Vengeance (2022).
 In 2019, Kibby contributed keyboards, moog bass and backing vocals to the title track of Harry Styles's second studio album Fine Line, and in 2020, she co-wrote and produced the orchestral interludes on Lady Gaga's sixth studio album, Chromatica (2020), with a 26-piece orchestra.

-In 2023, Kibby provided the original music for the Amazon TV series, The Power.
+In 2023, Kibby provided the original music for the Amazon TV series The Power.

 Early life

 Born in Utqiagvik, Alaska to Charles and Lauri, Kibby grew up in San Francisco where she took vocal training, as well as studied piano and cello in her teens.
 She also performed as part of the chorus of the San Francisco Opera.
+From 1999–2002, she played the role of Gwen Taylor in the Nickelodeon series 100 Deeds for Eddie McDowd.
 In 2003, Kibby released an EP entitled Beggar's Alchemy, doing vocals, cello, and piano.
-Soon after the release she began performing with the musicians that would form The Romanovs, including Dan Rosa and Paul Wiancko.
+Soon after the release she began performing with the musicians that would form the Romanovs, including Dan Rosa and Paul Wiancko.

 In 2005, the band released the album ...And the Moon Was Hungry....
 For a short time the group were just known as "Morgan" and soon after evolved into "Morgan and the Hidden Hands".
-In 2007, the band started to re-mix and re-master their first release.
+In 2007, the band started to remix and remaster their first release.
 Percussion, cello, violin, piano and vocals were added to former tracks as well as two new studio recordings titled "Fever Pitch" and "Mr. Okada".
-This was the first release with the band operating under their new name of The Romanovs.
+This was the first release with the band operating under their new name of the Romanovs.
 In 2007, they won a Toronto Independent Music Awards for Best USA Band.
 The same year the band went on hiatus while Kibby joined M83.